chiaolun/science_notes/pages/2025 spring physics lectures.md

 		  logseq.order-list-type:: number
 	- What happens during a collision between two objects?
 		- ((67734f35-aa88-42fb-96ea-69aeb737b833))
+		- Stages
+			- Objects are far from each other and approach with velocities v1 and v2, logseq.order-list-type:: number
-		- One object pushes on another object with a force that increases as they get closer.
+			- object pushes on another object with a force that monotonically increases as they get closer. logseq.order-list-type:: number
 - Classes
 	- [[2025-02-20 physics]]
 	  logseq.order-list-type:: number